Please click on the links or navigation bar (top left =) for more pages

 How to improve chalky soil.

-My advice would be to make the most of what you've got, or move home to London on clay, but if you want to spend money and time, here are a few things you can do;
+My advice would be to make the most of what you've got, or move home to London-on-clay, but if you want to stay put and willing to spend a bit of time on the garden, here are a few things you can do;

 shade / herbaceous borders / clay / window boxes / pathways / Winter colour / dry / sandy soil / slopes / bog gardens / ground cover / Low maintenance / home